himelds/Analysis_of_United_Kingdom_Traffic_Accidents/README.md

     | 2014 | 146322         |

 3.  **Preparing the Summary of Data:**
-    * [cite_start]Basic descriptive statistics were performed before visualization.
+    * Basic descriptive statistics were performed before visualization.
-    * [cite_start]Summary tables based on urban/rural area and accident severity were generated using the `groupby()` function in Python.
+    * Summary tables based on urban/rural area and accident severity were generated using the `groupby()` function in Python.

     **Summary of Accidents based on Area:**
     | Urban_or_Rural_Area | Accident_Count |